bemasc/modern-http-proxies/draft-schwartz-modern-http-proxies.md

 None

-# Operational considerations
+# Operational Considerations

 Modern HTTP proxies can make use of standard HTTP gateways and path-routing to ease implementation and allow use of shared infrastructure.
 However, current gateways might need modifications to support these services.
-A compatible gateway must:
+To be compatible, a gateway must:

 * support Extended CONNECT.
 * convert HTTP/1.1 Upgrade requests into Extended CONNECT.